BeautyScientist/GSDIANOZAS/README.md

 In that spirit, I will start by creating a list of my goals, and link that list to the documents that are relevant to it.
 In theory goal should not change very often.
 But I think I need to look at the list at least weekly.
 So step one is to create a weekly reminder.
 In fact I won’t make it weekly I will make it every eight days.
 This is a kind of job that Google Keep is very good for. let’s see how I get on.x

+#### **Are Trade fairs worth attending?**

+Yesterday, I spent around four hours in travelling time to attend a trade fair in London.
+It took about four hours to walk the show.
+I saw a few interesting things, chatted with a few old friends and gave my card out to some people who could conceivably be sources of business in the future .

+On the face of it, it really wasn’t a great use of my time.
+I cannot point to a single tangible benefit of having been there.
+But it was a long day and I came back very tired.
+It’s very hard to avoid the sunk cost fallacy.
+Anything that took that much effort surely must have some kind of reward.

+I have to say that although emotionally I feel like it was your day well spent the reality is in the online world a solid eight hours of creating searchable content would have been a much better way of promoting my business.
+I can’t help being human.
+I’d much rather come up with a justification for my misjudgment.
+But the reality is the world has changed.

+This was already brought home to me when I offered a person my business card expecting to get there in return.
+They got out their phone and offered me a QR code instead.
+I’d actually go to the trouble of Updating my card and getting some printed specifically for the show.
+I handed out nine I think.
+On reflection, I don’t think there’s much a chance of a single one of them ever being looked at by the recipient again.

+I’m sure Trade fairs themselves continue to be an important part of the business world.
+There are some things for which only a face-to-face contact will suffice.
+And let’s be honest, for a lot of sales people a trip to an exotic city on expenses is a perk of the job .
+But for me personally I have to come to terms with the fact that most of the time I can have something much better to do.
+And more generally, sometimes I do things purely because I’ve always done them not because they do me any good.

 © Colin Sanders 2025